-"Section 11" audit conducted periodically to provide assurance that relevant cooperating to safeguard children and promote their welfare, with feedback a Jennifer Maiden-Brooks, Systems Improvement Manager, Kent Safeguarding Children Multi-Agency Partnership Children's Services have been externally verified and rated as 'outstanding' external assurance that mechanisms in place have been robust.
+"Section 11" audit conducted periodically to provide assurance that relevant agencies and individuals are cooperating to safeguard children and promote their welfare, with feedback and follow up Jennifer Maiden-Brooks, Systems Improvement Manager, Kent Safeguarding Children Multi-Agency Partnership Children's Services have been externally verified and rated as 'outstanding' by Ofsted in May 2022, offering external assurance that mechanisms in place have been robust.
 Sarah Hammond, Corporate Director Children, Young People and Education (CYPE) Action Title Action Owner Planned Completion Date Recommendations from recent Independent Local Authority Children's inspection to improve SMART planning and reduce drift in progressing children's plans.
 QA unit to develop a framework for a Child in Need (CIN) panel to be implemented across the districts.
-The framework would allow staff to better understand the experience of CIN which over the process of around 5 weeks would allow management oversight of all CIN creating clearer throughput of work.
-Leemya McKeown Interim Assistant Director - Professional Standards and Quality Assurance April 2023 Revitalise current process for managing frequent placement moves to Leemya McKeown Interim April 2023
+The framework would allow staff to better understand the experience of CIN which over the process of ground 5 works would allow management everyight of all CIN erasting.
+Leemya McKeown Interim Assistant Director - Professional Standards and Quality Assurance April 2023 around 5 weeks would allow management oversight of all CIN creating clearer throughput of work.

-Risk ID CRR0056 Risk Title Special Education Needs Funding shortfall onal Needs and Disabilities (SEND) Delivery Improvement a and High Source / Cause of risk The Kent local area inspection by Ofsted and the CQC for children with SEND took place in January 2019.
+Risk ID CRR0056 Risk Title Special Education Needs Funding shortfall onal Needs and Disabilities (SEND) Delivery Improvement and High Source / Cause of risk The Kent local area inspection by Ofsted and the CQC for children with SEND took place in January 2019.
 This inspection found nine Risk Event Insufficient improvement in areas identified within Ofsted timescales and children with SEND do not meet sufficient progress within the available financial resource.
 Consequence Adverse impact on outcomes for vulnerable young people.
 Dissatisfaction from families.
 Risk Owner Sarah Hammond, Corporate Director CYPE Current Likelihood Very Likely (5) Current Impact Major (5) significant areas of weakness across the local area which resulted in a Written Statement of Action being issued.
 Inability to manage within budget and reduce accumulated deficit on Dedicated Schools Grant reserve.
 Potential for legal action if statutory time limits or processes are not met.
 Target Residual Likelihood Target Residual Impact Serious (4) In September 2022, the Local Area was revisited by Inspectors from both Ofsted and the CQC, who found that the area had not made sufficient progress in addressing any of the significant weaknesses.
 Continued funding of deficit on the DSG reserve by net surplus balances in other reserves becomes unsustainable, impacting on the financial resilience of the Council.
 Responsible Cabinet Member(s): Rory Love, Education & Skills Likely (4) Timescale to Target 3+ years This has now reverted to the DfE and NHSE for consideration of next steps.
 An Accelerated Progress Plan (APP) will be required to be formalised by the Local Area against which Outcome and Impact based KPIs will be scrutinised and addressed.
 In addition, the demand for Special Educational Needs and Disability (SEND) support is rising and at a much faster rate than the school age population, and the Council's Dedicated Schools Grant (DSG) budget is overspending on the High Needs Block and has a forecast deficit of £147m on the DSG reserve for 31st March 2023.
+The Council is now part of the

-The Council is now part of the DfE Safety Valve programme and as part of this, will need to bring High Needs spending back into balance over the medium term and contribute to repaying the historic deficit.
+DfE Safety Valve programme and as part of this, will need to bring High Needs spending back into balance over the medium term and contribute to repaying the historic deficit.